MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_Debuggers.md

 available.
 -- Workflow debugging works only with synchronous running of workflows from a Windows PowerShell script.
-You cannot debug workflows if they are running as a job (with the –AsJob parameter).
+You cannot debug workflows if they are running as a job (with the -AsJob parameter).
 -- Other nested debugging scenarios--such as a workflow calling another workflow, or a workflow calling a script--are not implemented.